runjvm/hotspot-notes/cpp/template.md

 boolean parameters can be passed as a template parameter, so the value of it can be determined at compile time, the compiler can only keep the if part or the else part.

+The parallelScavenge's promotionManager, the bool value prmote_immediately is passed as a template parameter.

 ## Example
 ```c++
 template <bool stuff>